Riemann Integration

 Remark: Equivalence with Tagged Riemann Sums

-Understanding when a function is integrable is key.
-While some properties are strict requirements (necessary conditions), others provide a guarantee that the integral exists (sufficient conditions).
+Integrability criteria come in two kinds.
+Some properties are strict requirements (necessary conditions), while others provide a guarantee that the integral exists (sufficient conditions).

 Requirement and Sufficient Conditions